MicrosoftDocs/VBA-Docs/api/Excel.QueryTable.WebSelectionType.md

 ## Example

-This example adds a new Web query table to the first worksheet in the first workbook and then imports data from the first and second tables in the Web page.
+This example adds a new Web query table to the first worksheet in the first workbook and then imports data from the first and second tables in the web page.

 ```vb